bonny/WordPress-Simple-History/readme.txt

 - Added filter `simple_history/privacy/anonymize_ip_address` than can be used to disable ip address anonymization.

+- Added function `sh_error_log()` to easily log variables to the error log.
+Probably only of interest to developers.

 = 2.21.1 (May 2018) =

 - Make sure support for Advanced Custom Fields is activated for all users – and not only for the developer of the plugin ;)

 = 2.21 (May 2018) =